coryVkeith/ViCAT_dev/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Tutorial
 Example data to generate all of the figures for a simulated viral mock community that has differential relative abundance in response to host background have been included in `CWD/test_data/`.
+Simulated host resistance was based on the assumption that viruses for which a host is resistant will have a lower relative abundance of reads mapped.

 1. Navigate to `CWD/test_data/sim_resist/mock_reads/` to look at the simulated illumina data.
 Create a `profile.txt` that includes the sample name only, excluding the suffixes for the illumina read pairs.
 One is already provided with the appropriate sample names in `CWD/`
 2. There are two scripts that must be edited to match the suffix of the files to include for the illumina read pair information.
 This will be different for each run of ViCAT.